AIDASoft/podio/doc/collections_as_container.md

 Comparison of the PODIO `Collection`s with a C++ named requirement [*Container*](https://en.cppreference.com/w/cpp/named_req/Container).

-The PODIO `Collection`s are move-only classes with emphasis on the distinction between mutable and immutable access to the elements.
+The PODIO `Collection`s interface was designed to remind the standard *Container* interface, in particular `std::vector`.
+The perfect compliance with the *Container* is not achieved as the `Collection`s are concerned with additional semantics such as mutable/immutable element access, associations and relations, and IO which are not part of *Container*.

 ### Container Types